Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Introduction

 \section{Introduction}

-As a galaxy cluster grows, by accreting matter from its surroundings, a strong, collisionless, virial shock is thought to form at the so-called virial shock radius, $r_s$.
+As a galaxy cluster grows, by accreting matter from its surroundings, a strong, collisionless shock is thought to form and heat the inflow to virial temperatures, at the so-called virial shock radius, $r_s$.
 In spite of considerable efforts, these elusive shocks have only recently been traced, thanks to their distinct leptonic signature.
 However, these signals have not yet been corroborated by independent, or more direct, indicators.

 By analogy with supernova remnant (SNR) shocks, virial shocks too should accelerate charged particles to highly relativistic, $\gtrsim 10\TeV$ energies.
-These particles, known as cosmic ray (CR) electrons (CREs) and ions (CRIs), should thus form a nearly flat, \ie nearly constant $E^2dN/dE$, spectrum (equal energy per logarithmic CR energy bin), radiating a distinctive non-thermal signature which stands out at the extreme ends of the electromagnetic spectrum.
-High-energy CREs cool rapidly, on timescales much shorter than the Hubble time $H^{-1}$, by Compton-scattering cosmic microwave-background (CMB) photons \citep{LoebWaxman00, TotaniKitayama00, KeshetEtAl03}.
+These particles, known as cosmic ray (CR) electrons (CREs) and ions (CRIs), should show a nearly flat, \ie $E^2dN/dE\simeq \const$, spectrum (equal energy per logarithmic CR energy bin), radiating a distinctive non-thermal signature which stands out at the extreme ends of the electromagnetic spectrum.
+High-energy CREs cool rapidly, on timescales much shorter than the Hubble time $H^{-1}$, mainly by Compton-scattering cosmic microwave-background (CMB) photons \citep{LoebWaxman00, TotaniKitayama00, KeshetEtAl03}.
 These up-scattered photons should then produce \gama-ray emission in a thin shell around the galaxy cluster, as anticipated analytically \citep{WaxmanLoeb00, TotaniKitayama00} and calibrated using cosmological simulations \citep{KeshetEtAl03, Miniati02}.
 The projected \gama-ray signal typically shows an elliptic morphology, elongated towards the large-scale filaments feeding the cluster \citep{KeshetEtAl03,KeshetEtAl04}.
 The same \gama-ray emitting CREs are also expected to generate an inverse-Compton ring in the optical band \citep{YamazakiLoeb15} and in hard X-rays \citep{KushnirWaxman10}, and a synchrotron ring in radio frequencies \citep{WaxmanLoeb00, KeshetEtAl04, KeshetEtAl04_SKA}.
-It was recently shown that the shocks can also be detected in soft X-rays, below the peak energy of the thermal component \citep[][henceforth \ComaB]{KeshetReiss17}.
+It was recently shown that the shocks can also be detected in soft X-rays, below the peak energy of the thermal component \citep[][henceforth \ComaB]{KeshetReiss18}.